A Culture of Exploitation: "Reconciliation" and the Institutions of Canadian Art

-This Special Report by Lindsay Nixon, considers themes in the historic relationship between Indigenous people in the Institutions of Canadian art and culture to contextual a series of interviews conducted with cultural workers during the COVID-19 pandemic, and which reveal a renewed exploitation of their labour and their works.
+This Special Report by Jas Morgan (prev.
+Lindsay Nixon), considers themes in the historic relationship between Indigenous people in the Institutions of Canadian art and culture to contextual a series of interviews conducted with cultural workers during the COVID-19 pandemic, and which reveal a renewed exploitation of their labour and their works.
 Finally, the Report offers 15 Standards of Achievement that can serve as a guide for institutions and governments to begin reversing this exploitation and renewing the relationship.

 This report was produced with support from the Inspirit Foundation.

 What are the tools that communities of makers can deploy to hold each other, and their powerful partners accountable?
 How can the tokenization, marginalization, exploitation, and latent conflict and trauma within these institutions be addressed?